Continuous Block Pipeline

 In typical layer 2 architecture, as little as 8% of the blocktime is spent on execution.
 Here is what the flow looks like:

-1. Consensus deriving L1 transactions and new block attributes
+- C. Consensus deriving L1 transactions and new block attributes.

 This results in significantly improved block production efficiency compared to traditional sequential approaches.
 In practice, CBP allows for transaction execution close to 100% of the available time, compared to as low as 8% in worst-case scenarios for traditional systems.

-The Continuous Block Pipeline (CBP) ensures one thing: If there are transactions in the mempool, the execution client is executing.
-Ie, CBP ensure that transactions are continuously being executed.
+The CBP ensures one thing: if there are transactions in the mempool, the execution client is executing (i.e, CBP ensure that transactions are continuously being executed).